Fall is the perfect time to visit Boston! The city comes alive with color and there are so plenty of great things to do.

 The Fall season means college students have arrived to attend one of many higher education institutions in the Boston area, such as Harvard University.

 Whether you’re thinking of attending Harvard in the future or just want to see their stunning campus, Fall is the perfect time for an (unofficial) Harvard University tour.

 You’ll learn about Harvard’s history, see its gorgeous buildings, witness student life happening around you, and get a peak of Fall foliage on campus.

-See the gorgeous Boston Fall foliage without leaving the city at Arnold Arboretum.
+Go leaf peeping without even leaving the city at Arnold Arboretum.